All in-person (face-to-face) orientations.

-September 27-28, 2022 This is a 2-day required orientation program for the Fall Quarter.
+March 30-31, 2023 This is a 2-day required orientation program for the Spring Quarter.
 Students must attend both days.

-For guests– Due to the COVID-19 pandemic and space restrictions, we will limit the number of guests to attend orientation to 1 guest per student.
+For guests– We will limit the number of guests to attend orientation to 1 guest per student.

 Experiential Learning Activity (ELA); For students only.